Donald Trump Is ‘Hated By Everyone Inside The White House,’ New Report Says

 “He was in a great mood and really seemed ready to go,” a Republican ally of Trump’s told Vanity Fair, adding that the generally positive reaction to the speech appears to have lifted the president’s spirits.
 But the relative success of Trump’s SOTU speech has reportedly done nothing to ease the tensions inside the White House, on the contrary.

 According to the publication’s West Wing sources, what’s causing the frustration among White House staffers is President Donald Trump’s alleged tendency to run the West Wing “as a family business.”
-The president’s daughter Ivanka and son-in-law Jared Kushner remain favorites, and enjoy a privileged status.
+The president’s daughter, Ivanka, and son-in-law, Jared Kushner, remain favorites, and enjoy a privileged status.

 “This is a family affair, and if you’re not in the family, you’ve got problems,” a source told Vanity Fair.

 Shine, Kudlow and Mulvaney have all about had it with Trump.
 My latest:https://t.co/iKzlQzCYVA